-These lyrics are from the new song “Circuit Rider,” which uses details from the life of Methodist preacher Peter Cartwright, who rode circuits in Tennessee and Kentucky during the mid-1800s.
+These lyrics are from the song "Circuit Rider," which uses details from the life of Methodist preacher Peter Cartwright, who rode circuits in Tennessee and Kentucky during the mid-1800s.
 A powerful evangelist, Cartwright helped start the revival movement known as the Second Great Awakening in the early 1900s and personally baptized 12,000 converts.

-The song is included in the new gospel music DVD “Circuit Rider,” which uses excerpts from actual letters and journals written by the circuit riders who first brought Methodism to rural America, along with other riders who proclaimed the Good News in the wilderness.
+The song is included in the gospel music DVD "Circuit Rider," which uses excerpts from actual letters and journals written by the circuit riders who first brought Methodism to rural America, along with other riders who proclaimed the Good News in the wilderness.

 "We started with the Methodist circuit riders and broadened out from there," says Suzanne Jennings, co-creator of the Gaither Music project.

 "We wanted to find some characters that were interesting.
 Peter Cartwright was just such a character.
 He had a colorful side to him and he lived longer than most circuit riders," recalls Jennings in explaining their research for the project.

 The project uses an excerpt from The Autobiography of Peter Cartwright – Backwoods Preacher (Abingdon Press) to set the stage for the title song, sung by gospel artists Russ Taft and William Lee Golden.